How a VPN Can Boost Your Security and Privacy

 It’s not enough just to tunnel data sent over a VPN.
 The next layer of security is encryption, where data is encoded so that packets can only be read by your VPN client and server, which are securely connected together.

-VPNs can use a number of to encrypt data.
+VPNs can use a number of security protocols to encrypt data.
 The most common are IPSec (Internet Protocol Security) and OpenVPN.
 They work by:

 These two key features, along with others, keep your data and identity private online.